Mampenda/Programming-Languages/Java Generics/GENERICS.md

 The type safety provided by generics ensures that the list types are strictly enforced (i.e., you can't mix types).

-Arrays: Despite the challenges with generics, arrays work differently:
+But despite the challenges with generics, arrays work differently:

 `Integer[]` is a subtype of `Number[]`